hokifung/3D-Brain-Midsagittal-Flip/README.md

 # Brain-Midsagittal-Flip
-This program flips normalized brain data (FMRI/MRI/NII) on its midsagittal axis.
+This program flips normalized T1 brain image (.nii in MNI space) on its midsagittal axis (left-right flip).
 This support extends to batch processing as well as time series based data.